TotallyInformation/SelfSigned-Cert-Creator/README.md

 # SelfSigned-Cert-Creator
 A short script to make it easy to create a viable, trusted self-signed certificate that can be used for SSL/TLS in particular.

+# UPDATE 2019-01-12

+I've discovered another repository that has some much better functions than mine and is more up-to-date.

+Please try out [FiloSottile/mkcert](https://github.com/FiloSottile/mkcert) before trying this.

 # UPDATE 2017-12-09

 I've finally managed to update this script to correctly add Subject Alternate Names so that the resulting certificates